nikita-kazakov/nikita-kazakov.github.io/_posts/2022-09-03-ruin-life-in-20s.md

 There's human value and there's market value.
 While many degrees offer human value, not all offer market value.

-They won't tell you tell as school campuses are an echo chamber and they are a business.
+They won't tell you this as school campuses are an echo chamber and they are a business.

-If you're picking your college major through a coin-toss, you're going to be have a bad time.
+If you're picking your college major by a coin-toss, you're going to be have a bad time.

-At best, you might luck out with a prospective career that has enough demand and thus can bring in enough income.
+At best, you might luck out with a prospective career that has enough demand and can bring in enough income.

 At worst, you'll be stuck with student loans without the ability to bankrupt them and without a career that can bring enough income to buy you freedom.
-That means you'll have to defer family life, getting a house, and throwing away money towards a degree that was useless.
+That means you'll have to defer family life, getting a house, and continue throwing money towards a school loan that provided nothing in return.

 Don't chance it.
-If you decide to go to college, make sure you [use some of these research techniques](choose-college-major/) to ensure your degree will be worth the money you'll be obligated to pay for it.
+If you decide to go to college, make sure you [use some of these research techniques](choose-college-major) to ensure your degree will be worth the money you'll be obligated to pay for it.

 # Have kids out of wedlock

 I became a father in my mid-30s.
-Your life really does change and the priorities you thought you had before are quickly replaced by your new family life.
+Your life really does change and the priorities you thought you had before are quickly replaced by family-focused ones.

 People used to tell me --- Take advantage of your free time now because when you start a family, much of that free time goes away.
-You can't comprehend this until you actually start a family and look back on your life.
+The truth is that you can't comprehend this until you actually start a family and look back on your life.

-Starting a family is starting another stage of life.
-Don't cheat yourself by accidentally starting a family before you've sorted out your own life journey.
+Starting a family is starting another stage in life.
+Don't cheat yourself by accidentally starting a family before you're comfortable in your own skin.

 Some say that you're never really ready to start a family.
-That's bullshit.
+I don't think that's true.
 I was 75% ready and the other 25% was anxiety towards starting a new stage in life.

 Even though I think it's premature, you might find it right to start your family early in your 20s.
-Your circumstances are unique.
+Your circumstances different than mine.

 Don't be reckless and leave starting a family to an *accident* or an *oops*.
-You'll feel cheated for not having an opportunity to develop your life because you'll now have to simultaneously work on developing and sustaining a family.
+You'll feel cheated for skipping the life stage where you can solely focus on your self-development so that you're ready to take care of your family when the time is right.

 # Dependency on Hard Drugs

 Drugs are a complicated topic.
 There's too much black and white [without nuanced grays](https://www.amazon.com/Drugs-without-hot-air-illegal/dp/0857844989/).
 The keyword here is *dependency*.

+Dopamine receptors are responsible for motivation and reward seeking behavior.
-Hard drugs spike dopamine receptors, responsible for motivation and reward seeking, much higher in a shorter period of time than what is naturally possible.
+Hard drugs spike dopamine receptors much higher in a shorter period of time than what is naturally possible.

 So what?

-The things that used to feel good naturally don't feel like anything anymore when compared to a heightened dopamine spike from from a substance, especially if it's habitual.
+The things that used to feel good naturally won't feel like much when compared to a heightened dopamine spike from from a substance, especially if it's habitual.

 While you're not guaranteed to get hooked, there's a chance of falling down a slippery slope into habitual usage.

-Is the risk of dependency worth the thrill from a hard drug?
-For me, no.
+With regards to hard drugs, the juice is not worth the squeeze.

 # Felonies